hauke-cloud/fedora-coreos-images/README.md

 <img src="https://github.com/hauke-cloud/.github/blob/d11756615820d138419a767fa7dd9a86abd5ad86/resources/img/logo-approved.png" align="right"
      alt="hauke.cloud logo" width="140" height="175">

-We try to package all our services in container and run them in Kubernetes clusters.
+We are trying to package all our services in container and run them in Kubernetes clusters.
 The basis of these clusters are the nodes that execute the payload.

-For this we rely on Fedora CoreOS.
+For this we rely on [Fedora CoreOS](https://fedoraproject.org/coreos).

 We adapt the OS to our needs and then build our own ISO files and iPXE images to boot hardware nodes.
 This repository contains the necessary build logic.